Skip to main content

 1. Student Organizations

 i.
-Student organizations are only allowed to reserve the classrooms listed in the Stamp eCalendar.
+Student organizations are only allowed to reserve the classrooms that are listed in Stamp eCalendar.

 ii.
-Student Organizations will be allowed 150 hours of free classroom space per Fall and Spring semesters.
+Student Organizations will be allowed up to150 hours of free classroom space per fall and spring semesters.

 iii.
 Unused free classroom hours cannot roll over into the following semester.

 iv.
-Student Organizations may generally use classrooms Monday - Friday 5:00pm – 10:00pm and Saturday – Sunday 8:00am – 10:00pm, or as designated by the Academic Scheduling Office.
+Student Organizations are permitted to use academic classrooms spaces Monday - Friday 5:00pm - 10:00pm; and Saturday - Sunday 8:00am - 10:00pm, or as designated by the Academic Scheduling Office.

 v.
-Events with music, instruments are only permitted in specific buildings, Armory and Symons.
+Events with music, singing, and/or instruments are only permitted in the Armory and Symons buildings.

 vii.
 All furniture must be returned to its original configuration before leaving the room.

 a.
-The Stamp Event & Guest Services Office does not schedule classroom space for University Department events.
+Event & Guest Services does not schedule classroom spaces for any University department sponsored event.
+This includes units that are a part of Stamp.

 a.
-The Stamp Event & Guest Services Office does not schedule classroom space for non-university entities.
+Event & Guest Services does not schedule classroom spaces for non-university individual or groups.

 i.
-Non-university entities must contact Conference and Visitors Services for assistance.
+Non-university entities must contact Conference & Visitors Services (C&VS) for assistance with classroom reservations.

 CLIENT TYPES